ivopc/new-mv-server/README.md

 The code of game source project is released under the MIT license.

 # Credits
-This projects is main created, idealized and full coded by: Ivo Pires de Camargo (me).
+This projects is mainly created, idealized and full coded by: Ivo Pires de Camargo (me).
-The art is not public, owned and created by: Victor Athayde, Clara Luz Romagnolli, Junio Henrike and Gabriel Faleiros.
-Please do not use the art in any commercial project.
+The art is not public, owned and created by: mainly by [Everton Luiz](https://soundcloud.com/evertonluizmaestro?), [Clara Luz Romagnolli](https://linktr.ee/shaarpie) and Victor Athayde.
+[Caio Carlos](https://clockworkraven.itch.io/), Junio Henrike and Gabriel Faleiros.
+Please do not use the art and musics in any commercial project.

 https://github.com/ivopc/Monster-Valle